ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 Now it builds add a reference to the IOC make file in `C:\Instrument\Apps\EPICS\ioc\master\Makefile` add the directory name to `IOCDIRS`.
 If this gets to long split with `IOCDIR +=`

-Before the IOC is complete you will need to finish the workflow to include:
+Before the IOC is complete you will need to finish all the [relevant workflow steps](IOCs#creating-an-ioc)

-1. PVs of note are designated as interesting [PVs, are archive and have units.
-All Macros are documented.](IOC-Finishing-Touches)
-1. Record level simulation is provided (see [Record simulation](Record-Simulation))
-1. The IOC has a disable record (see [Disable records](Disable-records))